Kevon Looney: Hip injuries and first championship (2015–2017)

 Looney suffered a setback in March, when he was sidelined by inflammation in his surgically repaired hip.
 The Warriors finished the regular season with an NBA-record 73 wins, breaking the previous mark of 72 set by the Chicago Bulls in 1995–96.
 On April 22, Looney underwent a successful arthroscopic surgery to repair a torn labrum on his left hip, which was expected to sideline him from four to six months.
 A similar procedure had been performed on his right hip eight months earlier.
 Looney finished his rookie year with five games played with Golden State and 12 in the D-League.
-The Warriors made the NBA Finals in 2016, but lost to the Cleveland Cavaliers in seven games after a 3–1 lead.
+The Warriors made the NBA Finals in 2016, but lost to the Cleveland Cavaliers in seven games despite a 3–1 lead.

 Looney did not play in the 2016 Summer League while he continued to rehab.
 Unable to play most of the previous 15 months, Looney came to training camp overweight.
-During the preseason, he battled James Michael McAdoo to be the No. 5 forward on the Warriors' depth chart.
+During the preseason, he battled James Michael McAdoo to be the #5 forward on the Warriors' depth chart.
 Looney started the 2016–17 season strongly.
-On November 26, 2016, he made his first career start in place of an injured Draymond Green.
-Looney finished with six points, three rebounds, and two assists in 18 minutes of play in a 115–102 win over the Minnesota Timberwolves.
+On November 26, 2016, he made his first career start in place of an injured Draymond Green, recording six points, three rebounds, and two assists in 18 minutes of play in a 115–102 victory over the Minnesota Timberwolves.
 However, Looney grew ineffective in limited minutes and his playing time diminished.
-On January 13, 2017, he received a one-game assignment to Santa Cruz after an extended stretch of limited playing time.
+On January 13, 2017, Looney received a one-game assignment to Santa Cruz after an extended stretch of limited playing time.
 He was impressive in his D-League season debut, logging 18 points and 20 rebounds in 24 minutes.
-It was the first of three D-League stints for him during the season.
+It was the first of three D-League stints for Looney during the season.
 Looney missed most of April due to a left hip strain.
 Golden State finished the regular season with a league-leading 67 wins and advanced to the NBA Finals, where they defeated Cleveland in five games to win their second championship in three years.
 Looney was inactive for all 17 playoff games, missing 12 due to his left hip.